This task is part of project07 which is due at 23:00 EDT on 2025-10-28.

 orientation.
 It should find words both

 in the forward and backward direction.
-The first parameter, rows
+The first parameter, rows, is a

 to find hidden in the grid.